 - Goals – what are you working to accomplish

 - Challenges – the biggest challenges that are faced by them

 - Watering Holes – the source of information for the current job profile

 - Shopping Preferences – is internet used to research for vendors and products.

 Make question specific to your industry.
-Concentrate on the “why” the motives of your buyer personas not their actions.
-The follow up question should be “why” as you are trying to understand your customer requirements, motivation, goals, what really drives them so as to make a remarkable content.
+Concentrate on the “why” the motives of your buyer personas, not their actions.
+The follow-up question should be “why” as you are trying to understand your customer requirements, motivation, goals, what really drives them so as to make a remarkable content.
 Your existing customer base the perfect place to conduct interviews as they have already purchased your product and are already using them.
 Reach out to both good and bad customers.
-The bad ones will always help you cover up the loop holes.
-Interview your prospects, the former ones and even your co-workers.
-Its time to go looking for trends patterns and similarities and questions related to persona research.
+The bad ones will always help you cover up the loopholes.
+Interview your prospects, the former ones, and even your co-workers.
+It’s time to go looking for trends patterns and similarities and questions related to personal research.
 All these indicate, who your personas really are.
 And how much research it takes to create personas?
 As much as it takes to identify trends.
 Have as many as needed to create your persona.
 The final step is to compile these steps and make the persona profile stories.
-You want these stories to contain information about, who your persona is using information about their background, demographics, challenges and goals including how you can help them.
+You want these stories to contain information about, who your persona is using information about their background, demographics, challenges, and goals including how you can help them.
 Include common objections and use real use quotes from your interviews so that they can relate to them.